Department: Religious Life

 Mathematical Skills:

-Ability to calculate figures and amounts such as discounts, interest, commissions, portions, percentages, and to apply the basic math concepts.
+Ability to apply the basic math concepts.

 Reasoning Ability:

-Ability to solve practical problems and deal with a variety of concrete variables.
-Ability to
+Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
+Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 Physical Demands: